-If the recipient was diagnosed prenatally (in utero), report the date of birth as the date of diagnosis.
+If the recipient was diagnosed prenatally (in utero) or was diagnosed with a congenital immunodeficiency, report the date of birth as the date of diagnosis.

 If the exact pathological diagnosis date is not known, use the process described in General Instructions, Guidelines for Completing Forms.